mattheusts/mattheusts/README.md

 @@ I'm Matheus Teixeira, Student in Information Systems - UFES.@@
-+  I am a web developer  with some experience with
++  I'm a back-end developer with experience in
-+  C ++, JavaScript, TypeScript, Python, HTML and CSS.
++  JavaScript, TypeScript, Python, HTML and CSS
++  and in vacant times I like to play with C++ and rust..
 ```
 <p align="center">
   <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=matthaw&layout=compact" />